A look at COVID-19 vaccinations in Canada on Tuesday, March 9, 2021

 New Brunswick is reporting 4,742 new vaccinations administered over the past seven days for a total of 38,483 doses given.
 The province has administered doses at a rate of 49.335 per 1,000.
 In the province, 1.56 per cent (12,152) of the population has been fully vaccinated.
 There were zero new vaccines delivered to New Brunswick for a total of 56,135 doses delivered so far.
 The province has received enough of the vaccine to give 7.2 per cent of its population a single dose.
 The province has used 68.55 per cent of its available vaccine supply.

-Quebec is reporting 16,166 new vaccinations administered for a total of 564,302 doses given.
-The province has administered doses at a rate of 65.949 per 1,000.
-There were zero new vaccines delivered to Quebec for a total of 638,445 doses delivered so far.
-The province has received enough of the vaccine to give 7.5 per cent of its population a single dose.
-The province has used 88.39 per cent of its available vaccine supply.
+Quebec is reporting 16,726 new vaccinations administered for a total of 581,028 doses given.
+The province has administered doses at a rate of 67.904 per 1,000.
+There were 100,620 new vaccines delivered to Quebec for a total of 739,065 doses delivered so far.
+The province has received enough of the vaccine to give 8.6 per cent of its population a single dose.
+The province has used 78.62 per cent of its available vaccine supply.

-British Columbia is reporting 22,119 new vaccinations administered for a total of 333,327 doses given.
-The province has administered doses at a rate of 64.956 per 1,000.
-In the province, 1.69 per cent (86,925) of the population has been fully vaccinated.
-There were zero new vaccines delivered to British Columbia for a total of 385,080 doses delivered so far.
-The province has received enough of the vaccine to give 7.5 per cent of its population a single dose.
-The province has used 86.56 per cent of its available vaccine supply.
+British Columbia is reporting 10,054 new vaccinations administered for a total of 343,381 doses given.
+The province has administered doses at a rate of 66.915 per 1,000.
+In the province, 1.69 per cent (86,938) of the population has been fully vaccinated.
+There were 43,290 new vaccines delivered to British Columbia for a total of 428,370 doses delivered so far.
+The province has received enough of the vaccine to give 8.3 per cent of its population a single dose.
+The province has used 80.16 per cent of its available vaccine supply.

-The Northwest Territories are reporting zero new vaccinations administered for a total of 19,775 doses given.
-The territory has administered doses at a rate of 438.285 per 1,000.
-In the territory, 10.10 per cent (4,558) of the population has been fully vaccinated.
+The Northwest Territories are reporting 8,433 new vaccinations administered for a total of 28,208 doses given.
+The territory has administered doses at a rate of 625.191 per 1,000.
+In the territory, 24.71 per cent (11,151) of the population has been fully vaccinated.
 There were zero new vaccines delivered to the Northwest Territories for a total of 35,300 doses delivered so far.
 The territory has received enough of the vaccine to give 78 per cent of its population a single dose.
-The territory has used 56.02 per cent of its available vaccine supply.
+The territory has used 79.91 per cent of its available vaccine supply.

 *Notes on data: The figures are compiled by the COVID-19 Open Data Working Group based on the latest publicly available data and are subject to change.
 Note that some provinces report weekly, while others report same-day or figures from the previous day.
 Vaccine doses administered is not equivalent to the number of people inoculated as the approved vaccines require two doses per person.
 The vaccines are currently not being administered to children under 18 and those with certain health conditions.
 In some cases the number of doses administered may appear to exceed the number of doses distributed as some provinces have been drawing extra doses per vial.